tortellini-tools/action/README.dev.md

 $ git push origin releases/v1
 ```

-Note: We recommend using the `--license` option for ncc, which will create a license file for all of the production node modules used in your project.
+Note: if you use [ncc](https://github.com/zeit/ncc) here, we recommend including the `--license`, which will create a license file for all of the production node modules used in your project.

 Your action is now published! :rocket: